-We currently operate one temporary casino and four satellite casinos in Cyprus.
+We currently operate one temporary casino and three satellite casinos in Cyprus.
 The temporary casino opened in Limassol in June 2018 as the first licensed casino in Cyprus.
-We opened two satellite casinos in Nicosia and Larnaca in December 2018 and one satellite casino in Ayia Napa in July 2019 and the fourth satellite casino in Paphos in February 2020.
-We expect to (and are required to, pursuant to the terms of the Cyprus License) cease operations of the temporary casino when City of Dreams Mediterranean is launched and to continue operation of the four satellite casinos after the launch of City of Dreams Mediterranean.
+We opened two satellite casinos in Nicosia and Larnaca in December 2018, one satellite casino in Ayia Napa in July 2019 and one satellite casino in Paphos in February 2020.
+In June 2020, we ceased operations of the satellite casino in Larnaca.
+We are required to cease operations of the temporary casino when City of Dreams Mediterranean is launched and expect to continue the operation of satellite casinos after the launch of City of Dreams Mediterranean.
 Although we have an exclusive license to operate casinos in the Republic of Cyprus until 2032, we may face competition from casinos in the occupied part of Cyprus or from casinos in nearby parts of Europe and the Middle East.